foreergames/Spiralescape-Data-protection-policy/README.md

 # Hexagonescape-Data-protection-policy
 Welcome to the Hexagonescape app for Android!

-This is an open source Android app developed by Ömer Özkul.
+This is an open source Android app developed by Yunus Özkul.
 The app is available on Google Play.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.